iag-geo/spark_testing/apache_sedona/README.md

 # Apache Sedona Quick Start
 Scripts for running geospatial analysis using Apache Sedona on Pyspark locally in a Jupyter notebook.

-Tested on **macOS Intel & M1/M2**.
+Tested on **macOS Intel & Apple Silicon**.
 Should work on Linux with some minor tweaking.

 ## Getting Started

-Open Terminal and run *01_setup_sedona.sh* to create a self-contained Python 3.10 Conda environment with PySpark 3.3.x and Apache Sedona installed.
+Open Terminal and run *01_setup_sedona.sh* to create a self-contained Python 3.11 Conda environment with PySpark 3.4.x and Apache Sedona installed.

 The script will finish by running *02_run_spatial_query.py* to confirm both Apache Spark & Sedona is working.
 The test script takes <1 min to run.